About Us

 Our Corporate Partners

-Since our first homeless shelter in 1974 through to our latest achievement, housing for 24 veterans, ending homelessness for veterans in Marin County, Homeward Bound of Marin has been providing shelter, housing, training and support to homeless adults, families and veterans.
+Since our first homeless shelter in 1974 through to our latest achievement, housing for 24 veterans, Homeward Bound of Marin has been providing shelter, housing, training and support to homeless adults, families and veterans.

 Learn more about our history